-It’s almost koi season at Aquatic Veterinary Services!
-Here are our most common diseases we can expect to see and the signs you should be aware of if any of these diseases are present in your pond.
+Every spring is koi season at Aquatic Veterinary Services!
+Here are our most common spring diseases in koi we can expect to see and the signs you should be aware of if any of these diseases are present in your pond.

 5. Carp Pox